Desserts

 5

-Once cooled, remove the steamed tapioca from the banana leaves and set it on a plate.
+Once cooled, remove the steamed tapioca from the banana leaves and place it on a plate.

 6

-Pour coconut milk sauce over the tapioca and serve.
+Pour the coconut milk sauce over the tapioca and serve.

 7

-Garnish with freshly grated coconut and sprinkle a teaspoon of coconut sugar on top of the tapioca.
+Garnish with freshly grated coconut and sprinkle 1 teaspoon coconut sugar on top.

 Notes

-***Prepare banana leaves Cut the banana leaves into approx A4 size paper or slightly wider to make it easy for you.
-Steam the banana leaves until it turns soft.
-You can do that by placing the leaf over a steaming pot of water or directly over the flame.
-Use a silicon glove not to burn yourself.
-This is to prevent the leaves from tearing while you fold them. ***Procedure wrap the fresh ground tapioca On a banana leave rectangle place 2 or 3 tablespoons of tapioca paste.
-First, fold one of the long sides of the leaf over the tapioca, then the next side over the first side.
-The leaf will look like a roll of the tube now.
-Now feel the surface of the leaf with your fingers.
-Fold the opposing edges of the leaf over the center, approx 3cm from the edge over to towards the center of the roll.
-Now you will have a small rectangular form of the banana leaf with tapioca inside.
-Gently press with your palms to spread out the tapioca evenly inside.
-Gently place the first pack into a steamer with folds placed downwards.
-Once you have completed filling all the banana leaves and they are all stacked inside the steamer, heat the steamer and steam for 30 minutes.
-After it is steamed, remove the leaf wrap and serve with coconut cream sweetened with coconut sugar or molasses or any sweetener of your choice.
+***Prepare banana leaves Cut the banana leaves into approximately A4-size sheets or slightly wider to facilitate handling.
+Steam the banana leaves until they become soft by placing them over a steaming pot of water or directly over the flame using a silicone glove to prevent burns and tearing. ***Procedure wrap the fresh ground tapioca On a banana leaf rectangle, place 2 or 3 tablespoons of tapioca paste.
+First, fold one of the long sides over the tapioca, then fold the next side over the first.
+The leaf will resemble a tube.
+Feel the surface of the leaf with your fingers and fold the opposing edges over the center, approximately 3 cm from the edge towards the center.
+You will now have a small rectangular package of banana leaf containing tapioca.
+Gently press with your palms to spread the tapioca evenly.
+Place the first pack into a steamer with the folds facing down.
+Once all the banana leaves are filled and stacked in the steamer, steam for 30 minutes.
+After steaming, remove the leaf wrap and serve with coconut cream sweetened with coconut sugar, molasses, or any sweetener of your choice.

 You Might Also Like